Add Blog Models to Wagtail

 That is why django-modelcluster is created and ParentalKey is introduced.

-Now We can solve the above problem in this way.
+Now we can solve the above problem in this way.

 1. Make the PostPage inherit from modelcluster.models.ClusterableModel.
 Actually, Wagtail Page class already did this